FdSc Sport and Exercise Science

 On completion of this course, students are encouraged to apply for graduate training programmes or further study at degree level.
 In terms of occupations, students with a Foundation degree can enter a wide range of sport exercise and coaching industries aiming to work with a range of athletes from grass roots to professional / graduate training programmes.

-The sporting world is always changing, therefore students are expected to understand the local, regional and global context of Sport and Exercise Sciences.
+The sporting world is always changing therefore students are expected to understand the local, regional and global context of Sport and Exercise Sciences.

-Students will have opportunities to address contemporary issues facing the industry, and society at large; with emphasis on performance, health, and physical activity and mental wellbeing.
+To provide students with opportunities to address contemporary issues facing the industry, and society at large; with emphasis on performance, health, and physical activity and mental wellbeing.
 It is essential for students to understand the role that Sport and Exercise plays in addressing these issues.

 It is important for students to explore key areas of employability within the sports science and coaching environment.
 This will allow the students to identify the skills and competencies which are relevant to a range of workplaces and careers.
 The programme aims to develop essential transferable skills so that the students can become adaptable in the world of Sport and Exercise science.